In 1904, a group of Holdrege businessmen gathered to talk about the benefits of working together for their common good and the good of the community.

 - Legislative liaison

-Carol Rapstine began her tenure as the Executive Director of the Holdrege Area Chamber of Commerce in September of 2014.
+Jawna began her tenure as the Executive Director of the Holdrege Area Chamber of Commerce in November of 2017.

 Christi Anderson, Executive Assistant

 Christi Anderson joined the Holdrege Area Chamber of Commerce as the Executive Assistant in September of 2014.

 Prior to joining the Holdrege Chamber she was active in her own artistic business, Creative Hand for over 15 years.
 She had a long time membership with Grow Nebraska which allowed her to retail her art products.
 During that time she had a retail store north of Holdrege called the Red Shed.
 She still enjoys creating art work in her spare time.